felixlopz/hubrise-test-task/content/apps/shopify/en/overview.md

 - Push orders into HubRise.
 - Pull order status from HubRise into Shopify.
 - Push customer information into HubRise.
-- Pull the catalog from HubRise.
+- Pull a product catalog from HubRise.

 ---

 **IMPORTANT NOTE:** Integration done.
-Looking for pilot testers.
+Looking for more pilot testers.
+If you are interested, contact us at support@hubrise.com.

 ---

 ## Why Connect?

-Shopify can be connected to HubRise for your site and other apps to work as a cohesive whole.
-It could be your EPOS, your loyalty systems you use or your preferred marketing solution.
-This allows you to sync your product catalog, your customer and order information.
+Shopify can be connected to HubRise for your website and other apps you use every day to work as a cohesive whole.
+It could be your EPOS or your preferred marketing solution.
+Connecting with HubRise allows you to sync your product catalog, your customer and order information.
 For more information on HubRise, see the [HubRise User Guide](/docs).

+## Prerequisites

+To establish a connection between Shopify and HubRise, you must have an account on both apps.